MicrosoftDocs/azure-devops-docs/docs/boards/sprints/task-board.md

 ![taskboard, update task status](media/ALM_TB_Move_To_Done.png)

-When you move a task to the Done or Completed column, the system automatically updates the *Remaining Work* field to 0.
+When you move a task to the Done or Completed column, the system automatically updates the *Remaining Work* field to 0 in all processes, except CMMI.
 If you discover more work is remaining, change the State back to In progress or To do and enter a value for the remaining work.

 ### Update remaining work